Business Torts Attorneys

-- Restraint of Trade: This falls under common law doctrine, but it can become a tort if the tortious act caused loss on a large scale and prevented the business from operating at standard capacity.
+- Restraint of Trade: This falls under common law doctrine, but it could become a tort if the tortious act caused loss on a large scale and prevented the business from operating at standard capacity.

-- Tortious Interference: When one party knowingly interferes with a business contract or an established expectation, it may qualify as tortious interference.
+- Tortious Interference: When one party knowingly interferes with a business contract or an established expectation, it may qualify as Tortious Interference.
 In this case, the definitions of injury and harm are somewhat fluid and may only be considered tortious in specific contexts.

-- Fraudulent Misrepresentation: If one party acts in bad faith or misrepresents their intentions causing significant financial loss to the other party, they may be guilty of fraudulent misrepresentation.
+- Fraudulent Misrepresentation: If one party acts in bad faith or misrepresents their intentions causing significant financial loss to the other party, they may be guilty of Fraudulent Misrepresentation.

-- Theft of Trade Secrets: Obtaining trade secrets and using them for competitive advantage is unlawful and may result in a civil claim.
+- Theft of Trade Secrets: Obtaining Trade Secrets and using them for competitive advantage is unlawful and may result in a civil claim.